 Southland offers rugged scenery, native wildlife, motoring history and stand out local produce.
 Check out the top 8 experiences in Southland.

-Call into roadside stalls to purchase fresh flowers, eggs and vegetables in season as you are driving through the Catlins Scenic Tours(opens in new window).
-Discover the nooks, crannies and geological wonders of the Western Southland coastline with GeoTours South(opens in new window), or get a feel for rural life and agriculture at one of Southland’s many stunning farmstay accommodation options.
+Have a go at cracking a stock whip or try target shooting at an authentic Southland mai-mai (duck hunter's hut) with Real Country.(opens in new window) Discover the nooks, crannies and geological wonders of the Western Southland coastline with GeoTours South(opens in new window), or get a feel for rural life and agriculture at one of Southland’s many stunning farmstay accommodation options.

 Visit Bluff, one of the oldest European settlements in New Zealand, and experience the world’s best seafood.
 Bluff is particularly famous for its Oysters that are slowly grown in the pristine waters of the Foveaux Strait, Oyster Cove Cafe(opens in new window) and Land's End Hotel (opens in new window)are the places to savour the finest Oysters Bluff has to offer.

 Alongside the welcoming locals you will find a plethora of fantastic local craft produce.
 Try the range of craft beers from the Invercargill Brewery(opens in new window) or a dram of Hokonui Moonshine in Gore.
 Savour handmade gourmet chocolates from the Seriously Good Chocolate Company(opens in new window) or visit the sheep milk café at Blue River Dairy(opens in new window) for your chance to try the best cheese roll in Southland.
 See why the competition for the best pie in the region is so strong by sampling one of these hearty southern delicacies.